Welcome,

 Becoming a mother didn’t just change my day-to-day life; it reshaped how I saw myself in every role I held.
 Suddenly, I was balancing the weight of creating my own family while navigating seismic shifts in my family of origin and career.
 Patterns I hadn’t even realized I’d inherited came into sharp focus.
 Old dynamics felt too heavy to carry, and I began the challenging work of breaking cycles and building healthier connections—for myself and my children.

 Learning about Matrescence gave me the permission I didn’t know I needed.
 It helped me understand that this deep transformation was not something to fix, but to honor.
-I started dedicating time and energy to this rite of passage, discovering how to move through the shifts with self-compassion and intention.
+But I came to realize that understanding it in my mind wasn’t enough—I needed to feel it in my body.

 There was this person, or at least parts of, that I grieved for, and times that I didn’t even recognize who I was.